-What do our gut microbes do for us?
+What do your gut microbes do for you?

 - Synthesize vitamins, especially K2 and the B vitamins folate, biotin and B12.

 - Ferment indigestible fiber to make short chain fatty acids (SCFAs).
-SCFAs provide energy for the large intestine.
+SCFAs provide energy for your large intestine.
 One of these SCFAs is called butyrate, which has potent anti-inflammatory actions.